goobers692s/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.

+# 2024-02-17
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity and over-engineering.
+Remember that you're not just writing code for the computer to execute; you're writing it for humans to read, understand, and modify.
+Always keep in mind that tomorrow, the person who has to debug or enhance your code might be you."

+This echoes the design principles of leading programmers and systems architects like Donald Knuth and John Carmack, emphasizing the importance of clear thinking and clarity in coding.
+It also aligns with the Zen of Python philosophy which states, "Readability counts."